RealFaceCode/easyLog/README.md

 ![easylogexample](images/easyLogExample.png)

-Example to enable looging to a file
+Example to enable logging to a file

 ```cpp
 int main()